aI-CYB/Data-Analyst-portfolio/README.md

 ## Certificates
-The best way to showcase skills is by doing and sharing your job done but sometimes certificates appear to be as an indirect result.
-Here's a list of the ones I have (in reverse-chronological order, with the date of completion in brackets):
+The most effective way to demonstrate your skills is by sharing completed work, although certificates can serve as indirect proof of your expertise.
+Below is a list of the ones I've earned, arranged in reverse-chronological order with the completion dates in brackets:
 - [Google Data Analytics Professional Certificate](https://www.coursera.org/account/accomplishments/professional-cert/LRQ498UKBBSJ?utm_source=link&utm_medium=certificate&utm_content=cert_image&utm_campaign=sharing_cta&utm_product=prof) (Sep 2022) (Coursera - Google)